malouVich/SkiLessonAPI/README.md

 ## Additional Notes

 - The `dev.http` file provides a set of pre-configured requests that can be used to interact with the system.
+And can be found under the package resources and package http.
 - The server runs on port `7070` by default, but you can modify this in the application configuration if needed.

 ---